openthread/openthread/src/cli/README.md

 ### ipaddr

-List all IPv6 addresses assigned to the OpenThread interface.
+List all IPv6 addresses assigned to the Thread interface.

 ```bash
 > ipaddr